larryevans19/AlaskScraper/README.md

 ![](public/images/flag.png)

-Give it a shot to learn about the Last Frontier! https://alaskscraper.herokuapp.com/
+Give it a scrape to learn about what's happening in the Last Frontier!

+https://alaskscraper.herokuapp.com/